Bb Test Taking Best Practices

 Take a picture or screen shot and send it to your instructor if something happens during a test.

-During an All-at-Once test, click a Save button during the test often and again before submitting.
+During an All-at-Once test, click once on Save buttons as you proceed and again before submitting.

-Although Bb will auto-save, clicking a Save button will record your answers each time you click it.
+Although Bb will auto-save, clicking a Save button will record your answers each time you click.